 The core function of the CSP calculator is to assign emissions associated with the CAISO system's dispatchable thermal generation and unspecified imports ("system power") to LSEs based on how each LSE plans to rely on CAISO system power to meet its load on an hourly basis.
 The tool also calculates emissions from other generation sources that can be attributed to an LSE's resource portfolio, including combined heat and power (CHP) and coal, as well as criteria pollutant emissions from biogas and biomass.
-The CSP methodology enables the CPUC to address four critical needs for the IRP process: (1) to evaluate the expected GHG emissions associated with individual LSE plans and resource portfolios on a fair and consistent basis; (2) to compare each LSE's expected GHG emissions against its CPUC-assigned benchmark; (3) to evaluate the expected criteria pollutant emissions associated with individual LSE plans and resource portfolio as updated by IRP staff with more recent inputs and posted on the IRP website (2021 PSP Portfolio with updates) to meet the GHG planning target for the electric sector at least cost.1
+The CSP methodology enables the CPUC to address four critical needs for the IRP process: (1) to evaluate the expected GHG emissions associated with individual LSE plans and resource portfolios on a fair and consistent basis; (2) to compare each LSE's expected GHG emissions associated with individual LSE plans and resource portfolios as a fair and consistent basis; (3) to evaluate the expected criteria pollutant emissions associated with individual LSE plans and resource portfolio as updated by IRP staff with more recent inputs and posted on the IRP website (2021 PSP Portfolio with updates) to meet the GHG planning target for the electric sector at least cost.